-According to Amnesty International, transgender people face discrimination up to 60 times a day, and many of those instances can happen at work.
+According to Amnesty International, transgender people face discrimination up to 60 times a day, and many of those instances happen at work.

 Like all Australians, transgender people have a right to not be discriminated against because of their gender.

-The term transgender or gender diverse refers to someone whose gender identity doesn’t match the gender they were born with or the gender that was assigned to them at birth.
+The term ‘transgender’ or ‘gender diverse’ refers to someone whose gender identity doesn’t match the gender they were born with, or the gender that was assigned to them at birth.

-Being transgender is independent of sexual orientation.
+Being transgender has nothing to do with sexual orientation.

 Transgender people may identify as heterosexual, homosexual, bisexual, asexual, or may decline to label their sexual orientation.